Classic (cigarette): Overview

 Classic Filter Kings is a cigarette brand with a number of variants.
 The first Classic variant was launched in India by ITC Limited in 1979.
-At the time the Indian cigarette market was mainly dominated by plains and Regular Size Filter Tipped, with king size contributing barely 5% of the total market.
+At the time the Indian cigarette market was mainly dominated by plain and Regular Size Filter Tipped products, with king size contributing barely 5% of the total market.

 History

 Classic was launched in 1979 and advertised as a premium brand.
-The company used nostalgic language in its advertisements.
 It became popular in the metro areas in India, especially in the north and in the east.

 1990s

 During the late 1990s, the image was changed to become more global.
 The cigarette size was increased from 83mm to 84mm and the diameter from 24.5mm to 24.75mm.
-The paper quality was also improved upon.
+The paper quality was also improved.
 Classic Ultra Milds were introduced in 1997 The different brand variants were sold in packages with different colors.

 The brand was connected to sponsorships including racing and golf.
-These were targeted at Westernized affluent smokers of the SEC A category.
+These were targeted at Westernised affluent smokers of the SEC A category.
 In 1996, the company began to incorporate music in their advertising, producing limited edition music packs, as well as other limited edition packs on the themes of polo and racing.

 2000s

-In the 2000s, ITC Limited launched new variants, including the slimmed version Classic Verve, as well as cigarette flavored with menthol, lemon, or tea.
+In the 2000s, ITC Limited launched new variants, including the slimmed version Classic Verve, as well as cigarette flavoured with menthol, lemon, or tea.

-In 2015, the company started producing capsule cigarettes, which contained a capsule adds extra flavor to the cigarette.
+In 2015, the company started producing capsule cigarettes, which contained a capsule that added an extra flavour to the cigarette.